Playing the Infield in Adult Slowpitch Softball

 Look at your first baseman's head the entire time you're throwing the ball to him.
 Keep the target in your sights!

-Catching the ball at head level lets him stretch out farther towards you catching the ball an instant sooner.
+Catching the ball at head level lets him stretch out farther towards you, and it makes it less likely that he’ll have to try to scoop your throw out of the dirt.
 I can still hear my old first baseman yelling, "Throw the ball at my HEAD, not my FEET!"

 And for the first baseman: If other players are on base, be aware that they may try to take an extra base on the play.
 Don't just hold the ball after you've caught it; be ready to immediately throw it to another base.